maxfields2000/dockerjenkins_tutorial/jenkins2/README.md

 # Ephemeral Build Slaves using Jenkins and Docker

-This tutorial contains all the files necessary to create your own local Docker-Toolbox version of a fully ephemeral jenkins environment.
+This tutorial contains all the files necessary to create your own local Docker for Mac/Windows or Docker-Toolbox version of a fully ephemeral jenkins environment.
 Build slaves are designed to be docker containers in this configuration.
-The only thing missing to make it work is your Docker Machine certs (see directions below on how to add these).

 # Quick Start Jenkins